nkamatam/Presentation/AWS Presentation.md

 #### Route53

 Route53  is a highly available, scalable, and feature rich domain name service (DNS) web service.
-What a DNS service does is translate a domain name like “[setfive.com](http://setfive.com/)” into an IP address like 64.22.80.79 which allows a client’s computer to “find” the correct server for a given domain name.
-In addition, Route53 also has several advanced features normally only available in pricey enterprise DNS solutions.
-Route53 would typically replace the DNS service provided by your registrar like GoDaddy or  [Register.com](http://register.com/).

-**Should you use it?**  Definitely.
-Allow it isn’t free, after last year’s prolonged  [GoDaddy outage](http://en.wikipedia.org/wiki/Go_Daddy#Service_outage)  it’s clear that DNS is a critical component and using a company that treats it as such is important.

-### Simple Email Service

-**What is it?**  [Simple Email Service (SES)](http://aws.amazon.com/ses/)  is a hosted transactional email service.
-It allows you to easily send highly deliverable emails using a RESTful API call or via regular SMTP without running your own email infrastructure.

-**Should you use it?**  Maybe.
-SES is comparable to services like  [SendGrid](http://sendgrid.com/)  in that it offers a highly deliverable email service.
-Although it is missing some of the features that you’ll find on SendGrid, its pricing is attractive and the integration is straightforward.
-We normally use SES for application emails (think “Forgot your password”) but then use MailChimp or SendGrid for marketing blasts and that seems to work pretty well.
+Route53 can even register your domain name.

-### Identity and Access Management
+#### Identity and Access Management

-**What is it?**  [Identity and access management (IAM)](http://aws.amazon.com/iam/)  provides enhanced security and identity management for your AWS account.
+[Identity and access management (IAM)](http://aws.amazon.com/iam/)  provides enhanced security and identity management for your AWS account.
 In addition, it allows you to enable “multi factor” authentication to enhance the security of your AWS account.

 **Should you use it?**  Definitely.
 If you have more than 1 person accessing your AWS account using IAM will allow everyone to get a separate account with fine grained permissions.
 Multi factor authentication is also critically important since a compromise at the infrastructure level would be catastrophic for most businesses.
 Read more about IAM  [here](http://shout.setfive.com/2013/03/14/amazon-aws-you-should-enable-iam/).